meiyouqing/link-album/README.md

 - Starring this repository.
 - Joining us on [Discord](https://discord.com/invite/CtuYV47nuJ).
-- Referring Linkwarden to a friend.
+- Referring Link Album to a friend.

 If you did any of the above, Thanksss!
 Otherwise thanks.

 ## Thanks to All the Contributors 💪

-Huge thanks to these guys for spending their time helping Linkwarden grow.
+Huge thanks to these guys for spending their time helping Link Album grow.
 They rock! ⚡️

 <img src="https://contributors-img.web.app/image?repo=linkwarden/linkwarden" alt="Contributors"/>